 For the Casserole:

 - 1 pound (450 g) broccoli

-- Cut the onion into thin slices.
-Chop the garlic cloves.
-Melt the butter in a skillet on low heat, add onion slices and garlic and saute on low until the onions are golden and caramelized (about 20 minutes).
+Cut the onion into thin slices.
+Slice the garlic cloves.
+Melt the butter in a skillet on low heat, add onion slices and garlic and sauté on low until the onions are golden and caramelized (about 20 minutes).

-- To make the creamy white sauce, place tender cauliflower cubes into a blender or food processor together with the caramelized onions, garlic, ½ cup of broth, milk and salt.
-Puree until smooth.
+To make the creamy white sauce, place tender cauliflower into a blender or food processor together with the caramelized onions, garlic, 1/2 cup of broth, milk and salt.
+Puree until smooth and set sauce aside.

-- Preheat the oven to 400 degrees F. Divide the remaining 1 pound cauliflower and broccoli into rosettes.
-Bring a large pot of salted water to a boil and cook the cauliflower rosettes for 5 minutes.
-Add the broccoli rosettes and cook another 3 minutes.
-Drain, then place cauliflower and broccoli rosettes in a large casserole dish together with the ham slices.
+Preheat the oven to 400 degrees F. Divide the remaining 1 pound cauliflower and broccoli into florets.
+Bring the large pot of salted water to a boil again and cook the cauliflower florets for 5 minutes.
+Add the broccoli florets and cook another 3 minutes.
+Drain, then place cauliflower and broccoli in a large casserole dish (at least 9x13-inches) together with the diced ham.

-Disclosure: This post includes affiliate links.
-If you make a purchase after clicking on one of these links, I may receive a small commission at no extra cost to you.
+This post includes affiliate links.
 Thank you for your support in making Leelalicious possible.
 I really appreciate it!